Red Top (missile)

 The Hawker Siddeley (later British Aerospace) Red Top was the third indigenous British air-to-air missile to enter service, following the de Havilland Firestreak and limited-service Fireflash.
 It was used to replace the Firestreak on the de Havilland Sea Vixen and later models of the English Electric Lightning.

 Originally designed as an upgraded version of the Firestreak, Red Top emerged as a much more capable weapon, with roughly double the range, a more sensitive seeker giving limited all-aspect capability, and an even larger warhead than the already-large one in Firestreak.
 In its primary role as an anti-bomber weapon fired at medium and high altitudes, it offered a significant improvement in overall performance.

 Red Top was originally intended to replace Firestreak outright, but carrying the missiles on the Lightning required additional area to be added to the Lightning's vertical stabilizer for stability at high speed.
 For this reason, Firestreak continued to be used on older models of the Lightning.
 Both missiles passed out of service in 1988 when the last of the Lightnings retired.

 Development

 Improved Blue Jay

 Even before the original Firestreak entered service, improvements were being studied to increase its performance.
-Still known by its rainbow code "Blue Jay", Blue Jay Mk.
-II introduced an improved seeker and more powerful motor known as Magpie II.
-Mk.
-III derated the motor to limit acceleration when launched from new supersonic interceptors in order to avoid overheating due to aerodynamic friction.
+Still known by its rainbow code "Blue Jay", the Blue Jay Mk.
+II concept introduced an improved seeker and more powerful motor known as Magpie II.
+The Mk.
+III was similar, but used a derated motor to limit acceleration when launched from new supersonic interceptors in order to avoid overheating due to aerodynamic friction.
 Neither project was proceeded with.